Preventing Adjustment Issues

 • “Adjustment disorders are a group of conditions that can occur when you have difficulty coping with a stressful life event.”
 A traumatic or life-changing event can trigger an adjustment disorder.
 Specifically, there are six types of adjustment disorders: (1) adjustment disorder with depressed mood; (2) adjustment disorder with anxiety; (3) adjustment disorder with mixed anxiety and depressed mood; (4) adjustment disorder with disturbance of conduct; (5) adjustment disorder with mixed disturbance of emotions and conduct; and (6) adjustment disorder unspecified.
 Each of these manifests with symptoms that are non-specific.
 Thus, professional help must be sought for assessment and treatment.

 • “Adjustment disorders are most often treated with therapy, medication, or a combination of both.”
 Therapy and medication work in different ways, but with similar goals—to ease the symptoms and improve or restore your normal functionality.
-Generally, it is more practical and easier, in a number of ways, to start with therapy.
-Taking medications or seeing a psychiatrist is usually considered a “safety net” if therapy needs to be supported.
+Combining these two powerful interventions can make a world of difference.

 Is This You?
 Signs and Symptoms